openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 -e SELECTED_MODEL=${SELECTED_MODEL} openvino/model_server:py --config_path /workspace/config.json --port 9000
 ```

-Like with the unary example, you can also deploy the compressed model by just changing the model path mounted to the container.
-For example:
+Just like the unary example, you may deploy the compressed model(s) by simply changing the model path mounted to the container.
+For example, to deploy the 8-bit weight compressed model:
 ```bash
 docker run -d --rm -p 9000:9000 -v ${PWD}/servable_stream:/workspace -v ${PWD}/${SELECTED_MODEL}_INT8_compressed_weights:/model \
 -e SELECTED_MODEL=${SELECTED_MODEL} openvino/model_server:py --config_path /workspace/config.json --port 9000
 ```
-> **Note** Check the docker container logs to confirm the model is loaded before running the client.
-Depending on the model and hardware it might take up to several minutes.
+> **NOTE** Check the Docker container logs to confirm that the model is loaded before sending requests from a client.
+Depending on the model and hardware it might take a few seconds or several minutes.

-## Running the client with the LLM model and gRPC streaming
+## Run a client with the LLM and gRPC streaming

 Run time streaming client `client_stream.py`:
 ```bash